BA(Hons) Fashion Textiles

-Engage in a core curriculum of studio, technical and digital skills development, as well as a pattern cutting curriculum to support the translation of your ideas from 2D 3D.
+Engage in a core curriculum of studio, technical and digital skills development, as well as a pattern cutting curriculum to support the translation of your ideas from 2D to 3D.
 Undertake Fashion Futures projects to help you understand and explore sustainable practice.

-You'll have the opportunity to specialise in one of three creative pathways Fashion Design, Textile Design or Fashion Textile Futures; which focuses on the development of alternative fashion outcomes.
+You'll have the opportunity to specialise in one of three creative pathways; Fashion Design, Textile Design or Fashion Textile Futures, which focuses on the development of alternative fashion outcomes.

 Professional practice is key to this course and there are placement and project opportunities every year to help you develop your professional skills.
 Undertake an optional year in industry, and develop your knowledge by working with industry experts, learning from guest speakers, competing in live briefs and gaining hands-on experience.